-- 1. From the Profile Management tab, highlight the profile to export. - 2.
-Click Export..., the Export Profile window will then appear. - 3.
-Browse the directory to export the profile. - 4.
+- 1. From the Profile Management screen (shown in Figure 3-2), highlight the profile to export. - 2.
+Click Export..., the Export Profile window will then appear below.

+- 3. Browse the directory to export the profile to. - 4.
 Click Save.
 The profile should then be exported to the specified location.